Meifeng1510/LuauDocs/LuauGarbageCollectorInDepth.md

 In the default Luau implementation, the global `collectgarbage` can be called with the argument `"collect"` to trigger `LUA_GCCOLLECT`, which runs a garbage collection cycle.
 The argument `"count"` can also be passed to `collectgarbage`, which behaves the same as `gcinfo`, returning the heap size in kilobytes by calling `LUA_GCCOUNT`.

 In Roblox, the global `collectgarbage` can only be called with the `"count"` option to get the heap size in kilobytes.
 The global `gcinfo` function behaves the same as `collectgarbage("count")`.

-### Tuning Garbage Collection Parameters

-The following operations allow users to fine-tune the GC behavior based on the application's needs:

-- **LUA_GCSETGOAL**: Tunes the GC goal, which is the ratio between the total heap size and the amount of live data.
-The GC goal is expressed as a percentage, with the default value being 200%, meaning the heap is allowed to grow to twice the size of live data before triggering collection.
-A higher GC goal allows for a larger heap, while a lower goal causes the GC to run more frequently.

-- **LUA_GCSETSTEPMUL**: Tunes the step multiplier, which determines how much GC work is done relative to the application's allocation rate.
-By default, the step multiplier is set to 200%, meaning the GC will try to mark 2x the amount of memory allocated.
-This multiplier ensures that the GC can catch up with the application's allocation pace.

-- **LUA_GCSETSTEPSIZE**: Tunes the step size in kilobytes.
-This is the amount of memory that needs to be allocated before the GC step is triggered.
-By adjusting the step size, users can control the frequency of GC steps, allowing for finer control over the GC's workload.

-These operations can be set via `lua_gc` in the `lapi.h` file.

-### Interaction Between Settings

-The **GC goal**, **step size**, and **GC multiplier** settings work together to control the GC's pacing and behavior:

-- The **GC goal** defines the target heap size during the atomic phase, limiting the amount of heap growth allowed before the garbage collector must step in.
-- The **step size** sets a threshold for how much memory the application must allocate before the GC is triggered.
-- The **GC multiplier** adjusts how aggressively the GC tries to mark objects in response to the application’s memory allocation.

-Together, these settings provide a way to fine-tune garbage collection behavior.
-Proper tuning allows the GC to keep up with memory allocation without causing excessive pauses, thus balancing memory usage and performance.

 ### Recommended Settings